 Tickler Files in Banking

 A tickler file is a paper or digital reminder system.
-It organizes a list of current or future tasks that need completed or tracked—either once or on a recurring basis.
+It organizes a list of current or future tasks that need to be completed or or tracked—either once or on a recurring basis.

 One-time and Ongoing Tickler Items